benosteen/opencitations/README.txt

 The scripts attempt to be as flexible and configurable as possible, with regard to the xml datamodel of source input, and the required RDF vocabulary for the output.

-At present output is only in Turtle format, however the production of output data is a fairly discrete function (see convert-to-turtle.py), with the intention that other output options could be easily added.
+At present output is only in Turtle format, however the production of output data is a discrete function (see "output_turtle" in convert-to-turtle.py), with the intention that other output options could be easily added.
 All data is gathered from an input file in one phase, then all data is output in a second (much simpler) phase.
 If other output options were added, perhaps the program might change its name, as "turtle" would not longer be the sole aim.

 Whatever the input format, the scripts aim to read the input in to a multi-dimensional dictionary object named "triples".
 It has these dimensions: triples[subject][predicate][value]